DAAPclassroom/assignment_3/README.md

 # Assignment 3

-## Course: Data Analysis for Astronomy and Physics, summer term 2024
+## Course: Data Analysis for Astronomy and Physics, summer term 2025

-## Due date: 28.
-Mai 2024
+## Due date: 10.
+Juni 2025

 Here is a [tutorial on how to use GitHub and GitHub classroom as a student](https://github.com/jfiksel/github-classroom-for-students/tree/master).
 You can also check out the following [guide](https://evantilton.com/guides/githubclass/).